majasma/echo_timestamp/readme.md

 Systemd is used to run the script every minute.
 In order for it to run you need to add a service and a timer.

 For the service:
-run "sudo vim /etc/systemd/system/echo_timestamp.service" and add the content of ./client/service_file.txt
+run "sudo vim /etc/systemd/system/client_echo.service" and add the content of ./client/service_file.txt

 For the timer
-run "sudo vim /etc/systemd/system/echo_timestamp.timer" and add the content of ./client/timer_file.txt
+run "sudo vim /etc/systemd/system/client_echo.timer" and add the content of ./client/timer_file.txt

 In order to start the service:
 - systemctl daemon-reload
+- systemctl enable client_echo.timer
-- systemctl start echo_timestamp.timer
+- systemctl enable client_echo.service

-To check if the service is running: journalctl -fu echo_timestamp.service
+To check if the service is running: journalctl -fu client_echo.service

 To avoid path corrections, we want the script to run from a generic location.
 Run sudo mv -i timestamp.sh /usr/local/bin